IGNOU extends re-registration date for July 2021 session

-The Indira Gandhi National Open University (IGNOU) today has extended the last date of re-registration for the July 2021 session.
+The Indira Gandhi National Open University (IGNOU) on Tuesday extended the last date of re-registration for the July 2021 session.
 The re-registration can be done on the Samarth portal till June 30.
 Students may log in at ignou.samarth.edu.in and re-register.
 Previously, the last date for re-registering was June 15.

 Re-registration refers to the process of registering for the next year/ semester of a programme.
 It is thus only applicable to students enrolled in undergraduate/ postgraduate/ semester-based programmes for a duration of two or three years.